XAU

 How is silver taxed in Japan?

 Silver in Japan is taxed under the same framework as gold.
 Profits from the sale of physical silver are classified as capital gains and are subject to income tax.
-For silver held longer than 5 years, individuals receive a 50% deduction on the taxable gain, providing a significant incentive for long-term holding.
+For silver held longer than 5 years, individuals receive a 50% deduction on the taxable gain, providing a strong incentive for long-term holding.
 There is also an annual exemption of 500,000 yen on gains from precious metals.
-Consumption tax (currently 10%) applies at the time of purchase but is also received back upon sale to a dealer.
+Consumption tax (currently 10%) applies at purchase but is received back upon sale to a dealer.

 Where can I buy silver in Japan?

-Silver can be purchased in Japan through several channels.
+Silver is available in Japan through several channels.
 TOCOM (Tokyo Commodity Exchange, now part of JPX) offers yen-denominated silver futures contracts for trading and hedging.
 Tanaka Kikinzoku (Tanaka Precious Metals) is Japan's largest precious metals retailer and offers silver bars, coins, and accumulation plans.
 Major banks and securities firms also offer silver-related investment products.
 Online dealers have become increasingly popular, and international coins like the Silver Maple Leaf and Silver Eagle are widely available through authorized distributors.